rauf17/pocketflow/README.md

 ---

-## 🤖 PocketFlow AI *(Coming Soon)*
+## 🤖 PocketFlow AI

-Your financial co-pilot.
+Meet your personal financial co-pilot.

+PocketFlow AI understands your:

+- Current balance
+- Daily budget
+- Weekly planner
+- Recurring bills
+- Financial goals
+- Goal priorities
+- Spending history
+- Upcoming income

 Ask questions naturally.

-> Can I afford a Rs650 burger today?
+> Can I afford a Rs650 shawarma today?

-> What happens if I skip this month's laptop contribution?

-> Will buying this delay my Ireland trip?
+> Will buying these shoes delay my Ireland trip?

+> What happens if my salary is delayed by one week?

-> Can I still reach my emergency fund?
+> Can I increase my petrol budget this month?

+> Should I skip this purchase?

+PocketFlow AI doesn't just answer with your balance.

-PocketFlow explains the consequences before you spend.
+It simulates the impact on your future and explains the trade-offs before you spend.

+Unlike generic AI assistants, PocketFlow AI has full context of your financial plan, allowing it to provide personalized, transparent, and actionable recommendations.

 ---